Adversarial Decision-Making in Partially Observable Multi-Agent Systems: A Sequential Hypothesis Testing Approach: Detailed Derivations of the Algorithms FPI and FBS in Section

 \subsection{Detailed Derivations of FBS}

 In the case of a quadratic penalty \(\mathcal{P}[f_c] = \int_0^T (f_c(t)-1)^2 \ud t\), the red team hopes to optimize its control \(f_c\) that minimizes the expected cost~\eqref{eqn:quad_FPI}, subject to the state dynamics~\eqref{eqn:ODE_system} and~\eqref{eqn:ODE_moments}.
 Therefore, the red team's optimization can be identified as a deterministic optimal control problem with zero terminal cost.
-For the convenience of notations, we denote by \(x:[0,T]\to\R^6\) the state process of this optimal control problem:
+For the convenience of notations, we denote by \(x := (\mu, \eta, \rho, h_{20}, h_{11}, h_{02})\) the state process of this optimal control problem, which follows the dynamics (cf.~\eqref{eqn:ODE_system} and~\eqref{eqn:ODE_moments}):